jairokoning/vehicle-prices-web/README.md

 	-  `git clone https://github.com/jairokoning/vehicle-prices-web`
 - Move yourself to the appropriate app directory and in the terminal execute:
 	-  `yarn` to install dependencies
-	- `yarn start` to start the app

-## :triangular_flag_on_post: Getting started

-1. Clone this repo using `git clone https://github.com/jairokoning/github-explorer-react-ts.git`
-2. Move yourself to the appropriate app directory and run `yarn` to install all dependencies
-3. Execute `yarn start` to start the application
+	- `yarn start` to start the application

 ## :key: License